earthcube/earthcube_utilities/notebook_proxy/README.md

 This proxy creates a notebook in Google Collab from a template.
 The parameters extracted from the Scicence on Schema JSON-LD files, and sent to the proxy
 /mknb

+For testing, running locally works well.

+In production, a container is utilized.
+This is created by a github workflow, (containerize.yaml)

 ## Calling the Notebook Proxy

  http://localhost:3031/ should return the index.html